Lisandro López (footballer, born 1983): Lyon

 After the sale of Karim Benzema to Real Madrid in the summer of 2009, López replaced him at Lyon, being transferred for a fee of €24 million, plus a €4 million bonus subject to performances.
 On 8 August, he scored on his Ligue 1 debut from a last-minute free kick at Le Mans, in a 2–2 draw.
-He added a hat-trick against Anderlecht in the second leg of the Champions League qualifying round, in an eventual 8–2 aggregate win.
+He added a hat-trick against Anderlecht in the second leg of the Champions League qualifying round, in a 8–2 aggregate win.

-On 4 November 2009, López scored a late and decisive equaliser in a group game against Liverpool to ensure qualification for the knockout stage.
-Four days later he netted twice in three minutes in a 5–5 league draw with Marseille, adding a further three the following month, against Lille; the visitors led 3–1 at half-time, but were eventually defeated 4–3.
+On 4 November 2009, López scored a late equaliser in a group game against Liverpool to ensure qualification for the knockout stage.
+Four days later, he netted twice in three minutes in a 5–5 league draw with Marseille, adding a further three goals the following month at Lille; the visitors led 3–1 at half-time, but were eventually defeated 4–3.

-On 30 March 2010, López scored twice in the 3–1 home victory against Bordeaux in the Champions League quarter-finals (3–2 aggregate win), but missed the second leg due to suspension.
-He continued this good form with a goal in Lyon's 2–1 away defeat of Rennes, four days later.
+On 30 March 2010, López scored twice in the 3–1 home victory over Bordeaux in the Champions League quarter-finals (3–2 aggregate win).
+He missed the second leg due to suspension.

-On the final day of the season, López assisted Miralem Pjanić in a 2–0 home win against Le Mans, a result which placed his team second in the league table, with the subsequent direct Champions League qualification.
+López assisted Miralem Pjanić in a 2–0 home defeat of Le Mans on the final day of the season, a result that placed his team second in the league table with the subsequent direct Champions League qualification.
 On 9 May 2010, he was named Ligue 1 Footballer of the Year.

-López scored in a 3–2 away win over Nancy on 2 October 2010, Lyon's second of the campaign.
-He added two in the next ligue fixture – one from a penalty kick – a 3–1 defeat of Lille at the Stade de Gerland.
-On 20 October he found the net again, against Benfica in a 2–0 Champions League group stage win.
+On 17 October 2010, López scored twice – once from a penalty kick – in the 3–1 win over Lille at the Stade de Gerland.
+He found the net again three days later, against Benfica in a 2–0 Champions League group stage win.

-After a one-month spell without a goal, López finally added to his account by grabbing a last-minute goal in a 3–1 away win against Lens in November 2010.
-He added two in another away fixture, against Montpellier (2–1, the second coming in the fifth minute of stoppage time).
-Three days later Lyon, needing a point to secure passage to the knockout stages of the Champions League, played host to Hapoel Tel Aviv, and he opened the scoring in the 62nd minute of an eventual 2–2 home draw.
+López grabbed a brace in the 2–1 victory at Montpellier on 4 December 2010, the second goal coming in the fifth minute of stoppage time.
+Three days later, Lyon, needing a point to advance to the knockout phase of the Champions League, played host to Hapoel Tel Aviv, and he opened an eventual 2–2 home draw in the 62nd minute.